 The hoist means that the facilities in this toilet can be used by people who otherwise can’t transfer.
-The height adjustable bed provides a safe and clean surface for people who cannot use a toilet to lie down and the fact that it is height adjustable means the person/s assisting are not having to bend into awkward or painful positions to assist with toileting or changing the person they are with.
-There is even a shower so that an individual can get clean if needed, complete with privacy screen.
+The height-adjustable bed provides a safe and clean surface for people who cannot use a toilet to lie down.
+The fact that it is height adjustable means the person/s assisting are not having to bend into awkward or painful positions to assist with toileting or changing the person they are with.
+There is even a shower so that an individual can get clean if needed, complete with a privacy screen.
 The floor is designed to be waterproof and easy to clean.
 This is a great step forward in inclusivity but it is not wholly inclusive.

 Thank you to everyone who has voted in my poll so far, if you haven’t please consider voting now!
 It’s anonymous and will really help me make this blog inclusive.

 My COVID-19 experience post is coming this week so keep your eyes or your inbox peeled by following me.
 Simply scroll down to the bottom of this post or click on the appropriate icon to the right.
-I’m now on twitter!
+I’m now on Twitter!